nandorojo/solito/docs/docs/guides/expo-router.md

 ## In an existing app

 To use Expo Router in an existing Solito project, you'll have to remove the `Navigation` provider from `packages/app/providers/index.tsx`.
 Expo Router will provide this context for you, reducing boilerplate.

+You also need to remove any `@react-navigation` packages from your `package.json` files to avoid conflicts.